DJJeffP/OpenTX_Snake/README.md

 * Run the main.luac from `SD-HC Card` > `/SCRIPTS/TELEMETRY/SnakeHD/main.luac`
 * Use the Right stick to move the snake.
 * Collect as many bugs you can and try to beat your HighScore.
+* To pause flip te SA switch all te way and the game will pause.
+Undo the SA switch to unpause.
+* Press the RTN key to exit the game.

 ## TODO